youshido-php/GraphQLBundle/README.md

  * Well documented classes with a lot of examples
  * Automatically created endpoint /graphql to handle requests

+**There are simple demo application to demonstrate how we build our API, see [GraphQLDemoApp](https://github.com/Youshido/GraphQLDemoApp).**

 ## Table of Contents

  * [Installation](#installation)